isetbio/ISETImagePipeline/README.md

 ├── csf                     # Code related to the simulation of contrast sensitivity function (CSF)
     ├── spatialCSF_Cone.m   # CSF simulation for Poisson ideal observer based on cone excitation ├── spatialCSF_Recon.m  # CSF simulation for our image reconstruction based observer ├── ...
-├── dichromacy
-    ├── MarkovPrior.m       # Gaussian prior for which we have control over its spatial and chromatic correlation ├── priorEffect.m       # The effect of prior on optimal mosaic design (cone ratio)
-    ├── labDistance.m       # The Spatial CIELAB loss function
-    ├── ...
-├── peripheral
-    ├── computePeripheral.m # Image reconstruction at different visual eccentricity
-    ├── ...
 ...
 ```